Let's compare Honda Amaze VX MT vs Hyundai Aura E

 Dislikes

-Hyundai Aura Vs Honda Amaze FAQs
+Honda Amaze Vs Hyundai Aura FAQs

 The Amaze is priced between ₹8.10 Lakh and ₹11.20 Lakh (ex-showroom, Delhi) across six variants: V, VX, and ZX each with Manual (MT) or CVT.